shruti222patel/OSD-iDAAS-Connect-HL7/README.md

 For Windows you have to leverage the kafka-2.12.2.6.0-zip

-1. To keep technologies logically organized let make sure you create a directory named RedHatTech in the users home directory ($HOME on Mac or Linux / #HOMEDIR on Windows).
+1. To keep technologies logically organized let make sure you create a directory named RedHatTech in the root c:\.
+So this means you will have c:\RedHatTech
-2. Unzip the kafka-2.12.2.6.0-zip to this new directory and you will have $User\RedHatTech\kafka-2.12.2.6.0\
+2. Unzip the kafka-2.12.2.6.0-zip to this new directory and you will have c:\RedHatTech\kafka-2.12.2.6.0\
 3. Leverage the scripts start_kafka_windows.bat (it is very untested)

 # Scenario: Integration